DeviousDevices/DDi/00 Core/Devious Readme - Integration.txt

 Sexlab Aroused Support! -- Being locked away in cold steel may not seem so bad at first, but the longer the Dragonborn is locked away, the more she'll crave that sweet release!
 Animations, on-screen messages, and even sounds will change depending upon arousal level; same with NPCs!

-Easy Configurability! -- Highly configurable via MCM interface, so that you can customize your Devious experience to your personal tastes.
-Don't like how hard it is to make a key?
-Change it!
-Don't like the hardcore deviousness of the effects?
-Turn'em off!

 And Much More! -- This mod continues to grow and evolve, so there will no doubt be other features not mentioned above!

 [ COMPATIBILITY AND CONFLICTS ]